apache/celeborn/docs/migration.md

 - Since 0.5.0, Celeborn configurations support new tag `isDynamic` to represent whether the configuration is dynamic config.

+- Since 0.5.0, Celeborn changed the default value of `celeborn.worker.graceful.shutdown.recoverDbBackend` from `LEVELDB` to `ROCKSDB`,which means Celeborn will use RocksDB store for recovery backend.
+   To restore the behavior before Celeborn 0.5, you can set `celeborn.worker.graceful.shutdown.recoverDbBackend` to `LEVELDB`.

 ## Upgrading from 0.3 to 0.4

 - Since 0.4.0, Celeborn won't be compatible with Celeborn client that versions below 0.3.0.